PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 Even though we used the grip menu here, wired controllers will connect from almost anywhere.

+While this wiki has you first connecting wirelessly then wired, in reality you can do it in either order.
+If you connect by wired first, it will automatically pair it for wireless as well just like a real controller!
+Thus you can avoid the grip menu altogether.

 ### Step 8: Test the connection